ART

 40. Susan Rabka July 1, 2006 Johannesburg, South Africa I might as well have been there

-41. Nicole Brodsky July 1, 2006 San Francisco, California Arbiter of the act
+41. Anonymous July 1, 2006 San Francisco, California Arbiter of the act

 42. Julie Gormly July 2, 2006 Brisbane, Australia Uncomfortable sharing